nucleus-ffm/foss_warn/README.md

 </details>
 <details>
 <summary>Do you have a custom F-Droid repo?</summary>
 Yes.
 You can add my custom repo to F-Droid and install the latest Github release with your F-Droid client.
-All info [here](https://github.com/nucleus-ffm/Nucleus-F-Droid-Repo)
+All info <a href="https://github.com/nucleus-ffm/Nucleus-F-Droid-Repo">here </a>.
 </details>

 ## Similar inoffical projects for other platforms